cardenasc33/custom-wordle/README.md

 ## Sharing Your Results:

-* Click the "Share" button to copy the game results to the clipboard.
+* At the end of the game, click the "Share" button to copy the game results to the clipboard.
 * Go to any text editor or chat (ex.
 Discord, iMessage, Twitter) that allows clipboard pasting and paste your results